jmalczak/jmalczak.github.io/about.md

 </figure>

 My name is Jakub Malczak, and I currently live and work in Lodz, Poland.
 This is my personal blog on which I write about anything, starting from my personal life and hobbies, ending on software development.
+If you would like to get in touch, please drop me a line on Facebook, Github or Linked In.